gURLmeetsCode/asapp_app/README.md

 # ASAPP Front End Challenge

 Your challenge is to build a split screen chat interface.
 In one browser tab, there should be two side-by-side chat windows.
 On the left is Laura's chat window and she's talking to Rob.
 On the right is Rob's chat window and he's talking to Laura.
+To view full instructions check out the Frontend Engineering ASAPP Challenge.txt

+### Instructions

 Follow these instructions to get a copy of the project up and running on your local machine.